 The infamous anarchy server 2b2t (short for 2builders2tools) launched on the 17th of December 2010.
 2b2t is the oldest running anarchy server, a server with little to no rules and allows players to do whatever they want to do.
 This server has a very in-depth history of its own and has been covered in multiple media outlets.
 For an extensive timeline of 2b2t, see here.

 Towards the end of 2010 Mojang published the first beta release of Minecraft, Minecraft Beta 1.0, on the 20th of December.
-This update was a significant improvement for server admins, as this update moved the player’s inventory from being controlled by the client to controlled by the server.
+This update was a significant improvement for server admins.
+This update moved the player’s inventory from being controlled by the client to the server, removing the ability to cheat in items with a cheat client.
 Before this change, enforcing survival gameplay was pretty much impossible.

 Only a few months after the release of hMod, hey0 ceased work on it.
-The team that took over hMod decided after a short time that starting a new project based on the learnings from hMod would be a better idea.
+After a short time, the team that took over hMod decided that starting a new project based on the learnings from hMod would be a better idea.
 On the 21st of December 2010, work on the Bukkit project officially commenced with a development team made up of EvilSeph, Dinnerbone, Grum, Tahg, and sk89q.